Understanding Balance Sheets: Definition, Format, and Examples

 a) Balance Sheet: It presents a company’s financial position at a specific point in time, showcasing its assets, liabilities, and equity.
 It provides a snapshot of financial health.

-b) P&L Statement: It shows a company’s revenues, expenses, and net income over a specific period, reflecting its operational performance and profitability.
+b) P&L Statement: A company’s revenues, expenses, and net income over a specific period reflect its operational performance and profitability.

 The stock balance sheet is also known as the Statement of Financial Position.